-For example, by combining this data, this will help us personalise your experience and decide which content to share with you.
+For example, by combining this data, this will help us personalize your experience and decide which content to share with you.

 We want to bring you offers and promotions that are most relevant to your interests at particular times.
 To help us form a better, overall understanding of you as a customer, member or delegate we combine your Personal Data gathered across our product areas as described above.

-Whilst we take all reasonable steps to keep your personal information safe and secure, no data transmission over the internet can be entirely secure, so we do not guarantee the security of your personal information and/or use of the Site.
-We use reasonable endeavours to protect the security of your personal information from unauthorised access or use by using encryption technology.
+Whilst we take all reasonable steps to keep your personal information safe and secure, no data transmission over the internet can be entirely secure, so we do not guarantee the security of your personal information and/ or use of the websites.
+We use reasonable endeavours to protect the security of your personal information from unauthorised access or use, by using encryption technology.

 We know how much data security matters to all our members, customers and delegates.
 With this in mind, we will treat your data with the utmost care and take all appropriate steps to protect it.

 We secure access to all transactional areas of our websites using ‘https’ technology.